Skip to main content

 A Letter from the Program Director

-Welcome to the Pediatric Gastroenterology, Hepatology & Nutrition fellowship program at Indiana University School of Medicine/Riley Hospital for Children!
-We pride ourselves on the breadth and depth of training that we provide.
-Fellows will be exposed to the entire spectrum of pediatric gastroenterology through our general GI clinics and expansive multidisciplinary programs.
-As the state’s only comprehensive children’s hospital, we manage a large volume of patients from throughout Indiana and the surrounding regions.
+We take pride in offering a comprehensive and in-depth training experience.
+Our fellows are exposed to the full spectrum of pediatric gastroenterology through our general GI clinics and extensive multidisciplinary programs.
+As Riley Hospital for Children is Indiana’s only comprehensive children’s hospital, we handle a large volume of patients from across the state and surrounding regions.

 Pediatric Gastroenterology Fellowship Curriculum